-“The Akita is one of the smartest dog breeds on earth,” writes pet blogger Farah.
-Therefore, in this second part of our series on Japanese pets, she tells you more about the Japanese dog breed Akita Inu.
+“The Japanese dog breed Akita is one of the smartest dog breeds on earth,” writes pet blogger Farah.
+Therefore, in this second part of our series on Japanese pets, she tells you more about the history and characteristics of the Akita dog breed.

 Akita is a very popular dog breed that originates from the mountains of northern Japan.
 Due to its Japanese history, this dog is also known as the national dog of Japan, and the government has designated this specific breed as a natural monument.
 During ancient times, Akita was used for hunting and fighting but nowadays, it’s also used by police and military after training.